techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

 pipenv run linter
 ```
 ## Jobs

+There are two applications in this repo: Word Count, and Citibike.

+Currently these exist as skeletons, and have some initial test cases which are defined but ignored.
+For each application, please un-ignore the tests and implement the missing logic.

 ### Word Count
 A NLP model is dependent on a specific input file.
 This job is supposed to preprocess a given text file to produce this
 input file for the NLP model (feature engineering).
 This job will count the occurrences of a word within the given text